 Cancer cells must therefore adapt quickly in order to survive and continue to proliferate in the tumour mass.
 They achieve this via two mechanisms: first, they upregulate their antioxidant capacity to detoxify ROS; and second, they stimulate angiogenesis, the growth of new blood vessels from surrounding host vasculature, to improve the supply of oxygen and nutrients to the developing tumour.
 Understanding the influence of antioxidant capacity and tumour oxygenation on disease aggressiveness could therefore aid the development of biomarkers of early disease.

-Dr Massi di Pietro, Prof. Rebecca Fitzgerald (MRC Cancer Unit, University of Cambridge); Dr Andre Neves, Prof. Kevin Brindle, Dr Lexi Haslehurst, Prof. Bruce Ponder (CRUK CI); Prof. Kaye Williams (University of Manchester).
+Dr Christian Frezza (MRC Cancer Unit, University of Cambridge); Prof. Mike Murphy (Mitochondrial Biology Unit, University of Cambridge); Dr Andre Neves, Prof. Kevin Brindle, Dr Lexi Haslehurst, Prof. Bruce Ponder (CRUK CI); Prof. Kaye Williams (University of Manchester).